Motor Trade Insurance

 If you or staff drive cars on the road, you will need appropriate cover.
 This could involve delivering cars to customers or moving vehicles between sites.
 For garages, cars may need to be driven to check that repairs are working properly.
-Road risk cover is available under standard motor vehicle terms.
-These include the third party only, third party fire and theft, and comprehensive insurance.
+Road risk insurance is available under standard motor vehicle terms.
+These include third-party only, third-party fire and theft, and comprehensive insurance.

-This covers you if any part you fit to a vehicle turns out to be faulty.
-For example, if a garage was to fit a defective part to a customer’s vehicle, it could cause further damage.
+This covers you if any part you fit into a vehicle turns out to be faulty.
+For example, if a garage was to fit a defective part into a customer’s vehicle, it could cause further damage.
 This would also incur costs for further repairs and time to remedy the fault.

 Many motor trades need more than one driver to be insured to move vehicles.
 Policies may offer named drivers, but it is also possible to have ‘any driver’ cover in place if you have a wide base of drivers.